koodi101/lesson4-iot-template/README.md

 You should see data being broadcasted by the RuuviTags appear in the output.

-## Task 5: Change the request endpoint and body
+## Task 4: Change the request endpoint and body

-By default the code sends data to the teacher's chat server which you can read by sending a `GET` request to:
+By default the code in `src/main.js` sends data to the teacher's chat server which you can read by sending a `GET` request to:

 ```